vikingeducation/prep_basics/test-yourself-answers.md

 *Contributed by [Olga](https://github.com/ayva)*

+Exposing your code to the world so they can use it and help make it better.

 #### CMS

 CMS stands for Content Management System, which is an application used to manage the content of a website.
 The purpose of a CMS is to make updating a website's content easier, enabling administrators to make changes efficiently without the need for coding expertise.